 Autoimmune Disease The Impact on Your Oral Health

-The diseases can affect all parts of the body including your oral health.
+These diseases can affect all parts of the body including your oral health.
 Although the impact of autoimmune disorders on overall health has been well-documented, their impacts in the oral area are frequently neglected.
-In this article, we will explore autoimmune disease and its impact on your oral health discussing the common oral manifestations and many more.
+In this article, we will explore autoimmune disease and their impact on your oral health by discussing their common oral manifestations.

 Autoimmune diseases occur when the body's immune system, responsible for safeguarding against harmful microorganisms, malfunctions.
-Normally, the immune system identifies and eliminates foreign invaders like bacteria and viruses, keeping us healthy.
-However, in cases of autoimmune diseases, this defense mechanism goes awry, as immune cells mistakenly target and attack the very cells they should protect.
+Normally, the immune system identifies and eliminates foreign invaders like harmful bacteria and viruses, in order to keep us healthy.
+However, in cases of autoimmune diseases, this defense mechanism messes up and mistakenly target and attack the very cells they should protect.

 These conditions can be classified into two main types: organ-specific and non-organ-specific autoimmune diseases.
 Organ-specific diseases, such as type 1 diabetes and pernicious anemia, involve the autoimmune process taking place within a particular organ or tissue.
 On the other hand, non-organ-specific diseases, like rheumatoid arthritis and lupus, manifest with autoimmune activity occurring throughout the body.

-Most people don’t have any idea about What are autoimmune oral signs?
-The oral manifestations of autoimmune diseases can vary widely depending on the specific condition, but here are some common examples of Oral Manifestations of Autoimmune Diseases:
+So, what are the oral signs of an autoimmune disease?
+The oral manifestations of autoimmune diseases can vary widely depending on the specific condition, but here are some common examples:

 Sjögren's Syndrome

-Do you know what autoimmune disease destroys your teeth?
-Sjögren's Syndrome affects the salivary glands and lacrimal glands, leading to dry mouth (xerostomia) and dry eyes.
+Sjögren's Syndrome affects the salivary glands and lacrimal (tear) glands, leading to dry mouth (xerostomia) and dry eyes.
 The decreased saliva production can result in difficulty swallowing, altered taste perception, increased dental caries, oral infections, and a burning sensation in the mouth.

 Systemic Lupus Erythematosus (SLE)